jhburns/ExperienceCapture/Documentation/Configure.md

 ## Default Url

-The URL that the client opens with.
+The URL that the client starts with.
 Recommended to be https://expcap.xyz.

 ## Offline Mode